 Unlike other specialty restaurants which have a set price, at Sushi on 5, the cruise line charges a la carte pricing.
 We found the pricing very reasonable.

-It’s important to note if you are gluten-free, Sushi On 5 has gluten-free soy sauce to accompany your meal.
+Sushi On 5 has gluten-free soy sauce to accompany my celiac disease.
 They can also accommodate other food allergies.

 We ate at Sushi on 5 for lunch one day.
 The service was great and the sushi delicious.
 We tried the shrimp tempura udon and sunset roll.
 Both were extremely fresh and well presented.